transp-or/scalable_choice_based_optimization_w_decomposition_and_breakpoints/estimation/README.md

 ## 🔧 Setup

 # create python environment (this may take a long time.
-Maybe faster to install packages on the go)
+May be faster to install packages on the go)
 conda env create -f bhamsle.yml -n bhamsle

 # activate python environment